manojkarthick/rightfluencer/README.md

 * Data collection: RESTful API Client, Web scrapers
 * Data sources: Instagram, Facebook, YouTube, Twitter, Klout

+#### Testing the application
+* Enter a product and category at the following URL to get influencer recommendations [rightfluencer.ml/influencers/search](http://rightfluencer.ml/influencers/search/)
+* Example - Product: Laptop, Category: Technology
+* Visit [rightfluencer.ml/influencers/all](http://rightfluencer.ml/influencers/all/) to see all influencers
+* Visit [rightfluencer.ml/influencers/categories](http://rightfluencer.ml/influencers/categories/) to see categories and respective influencers

 #### Deploying the Application

 * The application has been hosted on Google Cloud at [rightfluencer.ml](rightfluencer.ml)